Shironishi Station

 Shironishi Station (城西駅, Shironishi-eki) is a railway station on the Iida Line in Tenryū-ku, Hamamatsu, Shizuoka Prefecture, Japan, operated by Central Japan Railway Company (JR Central).

 Lines

 Shironishi Station is served by the Iida Line and is 70.5 kilometers from the starting point of the line at Toyohashi Station.

 Station layout

 The station has one ground-level side platform serving a single bi-directional track, with a small wooden station building.
 Until 2008, the station had a single island platform, but was rebuilt in 2008.
 The station is not attended.

 Adjacent stations

 Station history

 Shironishi Station was established on November 11, 1955, as a station on Japan National Railway (JNR), when the Iida line between Sakuma Station and Ōzore Station was rerouted to avoid the rising waters of the Sakuma Dam.
 Freight services were discontinued in 1974.
-The station has been unmanned since 1984.
+The station has been unstaffed since 1984.
 Along with its division and privatization of JNR on April 1, 1987, the station came under the control and operation of the Central Japan Railway Company.